The Parametric Closure Problem: Introduction

-In this paper we formulate and provide the first study of the \emph{parametric closure problem}, the natural parametric variant of a classical optimization problem, the \emph{maximum closure problem}~\cite{Pic-MS-76,Hoc-MS-04}.
 A closure in a directed graph is a subset of vertices such that all edges from a vertex in the subset go to another vertex in the subset; the maximum closure problem is the problem of finding the highest-weight closure in a vertex-weighted graph.
-Equivalently we seek the highest-weight \emph{lower set} of a weighted partial order, where a lower set is a subset of the elements of a partial order such that if $x<y$ in the order, and $y$ belongs to the subset, then $x$ also belongs to the subset.
-Applications of this problem include open pit mining~\cite{LerGro-TCIMM-65}, military attack planning~\cite{Orl-NRLQ-87}, freight depot placement~\cite{Bal-MS-70,Rhy-MS-70}, scheduling with precedence constraints~\cite{Law-ADM-78,ChaEdm-Ord-85}, image segmentation~\cite{GibHanSon-ISAAC-11,AhmChoGib-WADS-13}, stable marriage with maximum satisfaction~\cite{IrvLeaGus-JACM-87}, and treemap construction in information visualization~\cite{BucEppLof-WADS-11}.
+Equivalently we seek the highest-weight \emph{downset} of a weighted partial order, where a downset is a subset of the elements of a partial order such that if $x<y$ in the order, and $y$ belongs to the subset, then $x$ also belongs to the subset.
+A partial order can be converted to an equivalent directed graph by considering each element of the order as a vertex, with an edge from $y$ to $x$ whenever $x<y$ in the order (note the reversed edge direction from the more usual conventions).
+In the other direction, given a directed graph, one may obtain an equivalent partial order on the strongly connected components of the graph, where component $x$ is less than component $y$ in the partial order whenever there is a path from a vertex in $y$ to a vertex in $x$ in the graph.

+One of the classical applications of this problem involves open pit mining~\cite{LerGro-TCIMM-65}, where the vertices of a directed graph represent blocks of ore or of covering material that must be removed to reach the ore, edges represent ordering constraints on the removal of these blocks, and the weight of each vertex represents the net profit or loss to be made by removing that block.
+Other applications of this problem include military attack planning~\cite{Orl-NRLQ-87}, freight depot placement~\cite{Bal-MS-70,Rhy-MS-70}, scheduling with precedence constraints~\cite{Law-ADM-78,ChaEdm-Ord-85}, image segmentation~\cite{GibHanSon-ISAAC-11,AhmChoGib-WADS-13}, stable marriage with maximum satisfaction~\cite{IrvLeaGus-JACM-87}, and treemap construction in information visualization~\cite{BucEppLof-WADS-11}.
 Maximum closures can be found in polynomial time by a reduction to maximum flow~\cite{Pic-MS-76,Hoc-Nw-01} or by direct algorithms~\cite{FaaKimSch-MS-90}.